networkservicemesh/site/content/docs/concepts/enterprise_users.md

 The recent [White House Executive Order on Cyber Security](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) says of Zero Trust:

 > In essence, a Zero Trust Architecture allows users full access but only to the bare minimum they need to perform their jobs.
-If a device is compromised, zero trust can ensure that the damage is contained.
+If a device is compromised, zero trust can ensure that damage is contained.

 This is the heart and soul of Network Service Mesh.
 Workloads can be connected to small highly granular Network Services that only involve their immediate collaborators for a particular purpose (like DB replication).
 Because Network Service Mesh authentication uses the same Spiffe ID that the